COSC3020/theory-vs-practice-noahcanen-1/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.

-  Speed is dependent on a lot of things besides the complexity of code, it is based upon hardware, other processes running, and size of information
+  Speed is dependent on a lot of things besides the complexity of code; it is based upon hardware, other processes running, and the size of information.

 - Suppose finding a particular element in a binary search tree with 1,000 elements takes 5 seconds.
 Given what you know about the asymptotic complexity